meldissa/p5-scribblebox/README.md

 * User can select the sign out button option which will successfully sign out the user from their account and return them to the home page.
 * Alert added to indicate that the user has signed out.

-__404__:
+__404 & 500__:

-* Only accessed when user error occurs or invalid links are being accessed.
+* Only accessed when error occurs or invalid links are being accessed.
 * User is presented with the error message and provided with a link to direct back to the home page.

 __Footer__: